History of Atlanta: 2008 tornado

-BeltLine
+Beltline

-In 2005, the $2.8 billion BeltLine project was adopted, with the stated goals of converting a disused 22-mile freight railroad loop that surrounds the central city into an art-filled multi-use trail and increasing the city's park space by 40%.
+In 2005, the $2.8 billion Beltline project was adopted, with the stated goals of converting a disused 22-mile freight railroad loop that surrounds the central city into an art-filled multi-use trail and increasing the city's park space by 40%.

 Gentrification

 Since 2000, Atlanta has undergone a profound transformation culturally, demographically, and physically.
 Much of the city's change during the decade was driven by young, college-educated professionals: from 2000 to 2009, the three-mile radius surrounding Downtown Atlanta gained 9,722 residents aged 25 to 34 holding at least a four-year degree, an increase of 61%.
 Meanwhile, as gentrification spread throughout the city, Atlanta's cultural offerings expanded: the High Museum of Art doubled in size; the Alliance Theatre won a Tony Award; and numerous art galleries were established on the once-industrial Westside.

 Racial transition

 The black population in the Atlanta area rapidly suburbanized in the 1990s and 2000s.
 From 2000 to 2010, the city of Atlanta's black population shrunk by 31,678 people, dropping from 61.4% to 54.0% of the population.
 While black people exited the city and DeKalb County, the black population increased sharply in other areas of Metro Atlanta by 93.1%.
 During the same period, the proportion of whites in the city's population grew dramatically - faster than that of any other major U.S. city between 2000 and 2006.

 Between 2000 and 2010, Atlanta added 22,763 whites, and the white proportion of the population increased from 31% to 38%.
 In 2009, a white mayoral candidate, Mary Norwood, lost by just 714 votes, out of over 84,000 cast, to Kasim Reed.
 This represented a historic change from the perception until that time that Atlanta was "guaranteed" to elect a black mayor.
 Other areas, like Marietta and Alpharetta, are seeing similar demographic changes, with huge increases of middle and upper income black people and Asian people—mostly former residents of Atlanta.